HonkingGoose/git-gosling/docs/git_sandbox/check_the_repository_history_with_git_log.md

 Let's take a look at some options we can use to trim it down.
 You can stack `git log` options until you get the result you want.

-:::tip
+:::tip Don't show merge commits
-If you don't want to see merge commits use the `--no-merges` option.
+If you don't want to see merge commits use the `--no-merges` option when you're using `git log`.
 :::

 ## See a graph with all history